stvnprkns/Handbook/UX Department.md

 Read about [UX Researcher workflows]()

-#### Kunai design project
+#### Kunai Design Tools

-The GitLab design project is primarily used by the UX Design team to host design files and hand them off for implementation.
-For details, please visit the README for the project.
+Here is a list of tools we use to get our design work done at Kunai.
+[Click here]() for more information on how we use them.

+- Abstract (Version Control)
+- Sketch (Mocks and Wires)
+- Google Drive (Storage)
+- Zeplin (Asset Delivery)
+- Slack (Communication)
+- Adobe Creative Suite (as needed)

 #### Kunai Design System

+We developed the Kunai Design Library to speed up visual design time by creating a giant library of hyper-modular elements such as buttons, form-fields, avatars, type-styles, colors, and so much more.

-The GitLab Design System was developed to increase iteration speed and bring consistency to the UI through the creation of reusable and robust components.
-This system helps keep the application DRY and allows designers to focus their efforts on solving user needs, rather than recreating elements and reinventing solutions.
+This helps us to increase iteration speed and bring consistency to the UI through the creation of reusable and robust components.
+This system allows designers to focus their efforts on solving user needs, rather than recreating elements and reinventing solutions.
 It also empowers Product, engineering, and the community to use these defined patterns when proposing solutions.
-The Design System can be viewed at design.gitlab.com.
+The Design System can be [downloaded here]().
 It is currently a work in progress.

-The project and repository for design.gitlab.com can be found here.

-#### Kunai SVGs

-Our GitLab SVGs repository manages all SVG assets by creating an SVG sprite out of icons and optimizing SVG based illustrations.

-All of our SVGs can be previewed using this URL

-#### UX research project
-The UX research project contains all research undertaken by GitLab's UX researchers.
-This project is used for the organization and tracking of UX research issues only.

-#### UX design archive
-The UX design archive is a collection of key design issues broken down by specific areas of GitLab.
-It is not a comprehensive list.
-It is intended to shed insight into key UX design decisions.
+# Happy Designing :art: